kapilsh/kapilsh.github.io/_posts/2024-09-04-deep-dive-into-triton-internals-3.md

 author: ks
 ---

 This post is a continuation of the series on Triton internals.
-In this post, we will dive into the MLIR and LLVM internals of Triton.
+In this post, we will dive into the MLIR internals of Triton.
+We go deeper into the backend compilation process and look at the MLIR passes that Triton uses to progressively lower the IR to the target hardware.

 Previous posts covered the following topics: